Membership Information

 You can become a member of the BVFD by following these steps:

-1. Obtain an application by stopping at Station 1 on Route 64 any Monday night, or by downloading the application form (PDF).
+1. Obtain an application by stopping at Station 1 on Route 64 any Monday night.
 You must provide all information requested on the application in order for us to consider you for membership.

 2. Once your application is received, you will be called to meet with the Membership Committee on a Monday night.
-At this meeting you will be asked to complete an Arson Background check form, which is required by New York State law for all applicants.
+At this meeting you will be asked to complete a Criminal/Arson Background check form, which is required by New York State law for all applicants.

 3. After meeting with the Membership Committee, and favorable reference and arson background check results are received, your application will be brought up before the general membership at the next monthly meeting.
 New members are accepted by a majority vote of the members at the meeting.